-- The reorganization plan is filed within 90 days, unless an extension is granted.
+- Reorganization plan is filed within 90 days, unless an extension is granted.
 A disclosure statement is not required, but you will have to provide an analysis of the liquidation and a projection of how you will make payments.

-- The rights of a secured lender and lien on your home may be modified if value from the loan was connected with the business and not used to obtain the residence.
+- Rights of a secured lender and lien on your home may be modified if value from the loan was connected with the business and not used to obtain the residence.

 - The Act removes the “absolute priority” rule, meaning business owners may keep the equity in their business and use disposable income to pay down their debts over a period of three to five years.